dodona-edu/programmeursleerling/chapters/04 variables/08 exercises/04 swap variables/description/description.en.md

-Can you think of a way to swap the values of two variables that does not need a third variable as a temporary storage?
-In the code block below, try to implement the swapping of the values of `a` and `b` without using a third variable.
+Can you think of way to swap the numerical values assigned to two variables, without using a third variable for temporary storage?

+### Opdracht

+The code snippet below assigns two numerical values to the variables `a` and `b`.
+Try to swap the values assigned to these variables without using a third variable.
 To help you out, the first step to do this is already given.
 You just need to add two more lines of code.